PARALYMPIC SPORT (ADOP PLAN)

 - Fundación Iberdrola España scholarships for paralympic athletes studying at university.
 Granted since 2010, these scholarships contribute to improve the professional training of athletes with disabilities and facilitate their future integration into the labour market.

-This promotion of paralympic sports was recognised with the Olimpia Award, one of the National Sports Awards granted each year by the Higher Sports Council.
+This promotion of paralympic sports was recognised with the Olimpia Award, one of the National Sports Awards granted each year by the National Sports Council.

 THE TOKIO 2020 GAMES